datapower-virtual-appliance-demo/dpxx-src/README.md

 ls
 ```

+---

 ## Update ingress YAML

 The ingress used by the dp01 appliance needs to be customized for the cluster.
+It would be better to do this customization at deployment time, as this is the point where we know which cluster to which we're going to deploy.
+To simplify the tutorial we do it now.

 The YAML is sourced from the `dp01-src` repository and looks like this:

 ```yaml